-If you are growing your pepper plants in pots, you want to give the plants enough room to grow.
-Pepper plants require adequate space to mature and produce lots of fruit.
+If you are growing your pepper plants in pots, you should give the plants enough room to grow to their full potential.
+Pepper plants require adequate space to mature and produce lots of fruits.
 The best container size for pepper plants will vary based on which variety you are growing.

 In general, the larger the pepper variety, the larger the pot should be.
-For example, a bell pepper plant requires more space to grow and mature than a jalapeño pepper plant.
+For example, a bell pepper plant requires more space to grow and mature than a cayenne pepper plant.

-In this article, we’ll help you pick the right sized container for pepper plants.
-We’ll also share some of our favorite planters for sale online.
+In this article, I’ll help you pick the right sized container for pepper plants.
+I’ll also share some of our favorite types of planters that you can find online.

 - What size pot for pepper plants?